-The online D.N.P.
-Emergency Nurse Practitioner option for master's-prepared family nurse practitioners is intended to prepare nurses at the most advanced level of nursing practice.
+The online DNP Emergency Nurse Practitioner option for master's-prepared family nurse practitioners is intended to prepare nurses to practice in emergency and urgent care settings.
 Graduates are educated to effectively advance the management of individuals, families and the population to improve the safety and quality of patient care.
-In addition to obtaining the D.N.P. degree outcomes, this option allows you the following opportunities:
+In addition to obtaining the DNP degree outcomes, this option allows you the following opportunities:

 - Obtain specialty certification as an emergency nurse practitioner (ENP) through the American Academy of Nurse Practitioners Certification Board (AANPCB)

 - Expand your practice to include urgent care facilities and hospital-based emergency departments

 - Provide care congruent with the Emergency Nurses Association Competencies for Nurse Practitioners in Emergency Care